The Sulla Tips:

 again.

-really donÕt have to obsess about matching the bridesmaidsÕ earrings and hose,
+donÕt have to obsess about matching the bridesmaidsÕ earrings and hose, or

 girlÕs dress.
 Do not give so much as a second thought to your uneven bridal